bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 After consulting with [Simon](https://github.com/shs96c) (one of the maintainers of `rules_jvm` and the person who requested the feature in the first place), we decided that the answer is `Y`: A target should depend on the most general `java_export` available.
 ### Sharp Edge 2: Manually maintained `java_exports`

-`java_export` targets are usually maintained by hand, because how to partition your classes into packages is a design decision which depends on your domain, so it's very hard to automate.
+`java_export` targets are usually maintained by hand, because how to partition your classes into publishable artifacts is a design decision which depends on your domain, so it's very hard to automate.
 Sometimes, the maintainers of a repository decide that they _would_ like the same class to exist in different `java_exports`.
-I'm sure there are good reasons for this, but four our purposes it leaves us with this case:
+I'm sure there are good reasons for this, but for our purposes it leaves us with this case:

 ```mermaid
 flowchart LR